Book Now Make a Enquiry

 • Breakfast.
 Lunch and Dinner Included

-The trail to Gorak Shep is rocky and when paired with the elevation, it makes it very much tougher.
+The trail to Gorak Shep is rocky, and when paired with the elevation, it is much tougher.
 Nonetheless, on Gorak Shep, you feel like you’re walking on a beach because Gorak Shep is a frozen lakebed covered with sand.

 You can see the mighty Khumbu Icefall, the upper part of the Khumbu glacier, stunning views of Nuptse, Khumbuste and Pumori, and many other Himalayan giants from EBC.
 We will head back to spend the night in Gorak Shep.
 Overnight in Gorak Shep.